willcodeforfoo/kevinmarsh.com/_posts/2017-09-07-til-running-tests-in-vs-code.md

 ## Keyboard Shortcut

-Now that we have our task, we can setu a keyboard shortcut to run it easily.
+Now that we have our task, we can setup a keyboard shortcut to run it easily.
 I setup ⌘R to run tests like so:

 ```js
 {